threelittlemonkeys/lstm-crf-pytorch/README.md

 # LSTM-CRF in PyTorch

-A PyTorch implementation of bidirectional LSTM-CRF for sequence tagging, adapted from [the PyTorch tutorial](http://pytorch.org/tutorials/beginner/nlp/advanced_tutorial.html).
+A minimal PyTorch implementation of bidirectional LSTM-CRF for sequence tagging, adapted from [the PyTorch tutorial](http://pytorch.org/tutorials/beginner/nlp/advanced_tutorial.html).

 Supported features:
 - A PyTorch implementation of conditional random field (CRF)